811th Cadet Squadron New Mexico Civil Air Patrol

-The 811th Cadet Squadron is one of the few remaining School Enrichment Program (SEP) Cadet Squadrons in Civil Air Patrol.
-It acts as a regular squadron, yet has a partnership with an in school elective class that is offered to students at the middle school, who do not need to be members to participate.
-New Mexico SEP programs are funded from the New Mexico Department of Military Affairs to pay in class instructors to teach the elective leadership/aerospace courses across the state.
-The 811th is also the lead squadron in the nation for developing and maintaining balloon operations and expanding the scope in which the program runs.
-The 811th is assigned to Group 800 as its echelon command.
-The 811th's Cadet Commander is C/CMsgt Eliana Armstrong and the Squadron Commander is Major Jessica Makin.
+The 811th Cadet Squadron was one of the few remaining School Enrichment Program (SEP) Cadet Squadrons in Civil Air Patrol.
+It acted as a regular squadron, yet had a partnership with an in school elective class that was offered to students at the middle school, who do not need to be members to participate.
+This was before the squadron was retired, in 2023, due to lack of participating members, and loss of reliable location.
+The squadron members were re-distributed into the 855th Albuquerque Aviation Academy Cadet Squadron, which started later that year.

 History

 811th St Therese Cadet Squadron

 The 811th was originally chartered and garrisoned at the St Therese Catholic School in Albuquerque, New Mexico, as a school enrichment program.
 This offered students within the school to participate in Civil Air Patrol five days a week.
 At this time the major concentrations of the squadron were that of color guard and drill.